mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-custom-properties.md

 In the `specialContainer` rule, the developer will be similarly prompted with the correct color names because, the system understands what type is allowed in the second parameter of the `tsh.custom` function based on the first parameter.

+In the `special` rule, a compile time error will be generated if the developer incorrectly assigns a previously defined custom property to a Styleset property of a wrong type.

+Thus, all three problems mentioned above are solved with Mimcss.